Ypsilanti Food Co-op: Food cooperative

 As a cooperative, the Ypsilanti Food Co-op follows the 7 Cooperative Principles and offers natural foods, with an emphasis on organic and locally-grown and -made produce and groceries.
 Unlike a common corporation, decisions about how to run the Ypsilanti Food Co-op are not made by outside shareholders, and it is therefore able to manifest a higher degree of social responsibility than its corporate analogues.
-Much of the revenue made by the Co-op is returned to its local economy.
+Much of the revenue made by the co-op is re-cycled into the local economy because of its many local vendor partnerships.

 Ownership

 The co-op is owned by its members, of which there are approximately 1000; it is directed by its general manager, who is in turn overseen by the co-op's board of directors.
-Co-op members receive a discount on retail items purchased in the store; an additional discount may be earned by members who choose to volunteer labor in or on behalf of the store.
+Co-op members receive a weekly newsletter, voting rights for the Board of Directors election, and a small discount on most retail items in the store.
+An additional discount may be earned by members who choose to volunteer labor in or on behalf of the store.

 Board of directors

 The board of directors has seven members, elected to two-year terms by co-op members.
-The Ypsilanti Food Co-op's board meets at least monthly, and is charged with the oversight of co-op policy, governance, and overall vision.
+The Ypsilanti Food Co-op's board meets at least quarterly, and is charged with the oversight of co-op policy, governance, and trajectory.

 Staff

-A paid staff of approximately forty is employed by the co-op, with assistance from numerous member-volunteers.
+A paid staff of approximately thirty is employed by the co-op, with occasional assistance from volunteers.